casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 - [ ] Easy pricing strategy provided.
 Monthly for $xx and annual for $xx, get 2 months free.
 Extremely transparent pricing strategy, annual being standard and opt-of, with the benefits you lose if you switch to monthly.

+## Todo

+- Save more of Stripe data upon succesful payment
+- Optimize when HTML, CSS and JS is loaded
+- Finish subscription strategies

 # Installation

 1. Install Python (3.7 was used for this project)